DAP-Lab/hindustani_raga_dataset_processing/README.md

 | 06_multimodal_processing   | This is the location of code for the computation of velocity and acceleration and combination of audio and video processing output |
 | 07_multimodal_processing_output | This is where the masterfile (output of above processing) is stored. |

-IMPORTANT NOTE:-  We provide the output for audio processing, video processing and master files for one sample recording - AK_Pakad_Bag in this repository.
+**IMPORTANT NOTE** :-  We provide the output for audio processing, video processing and master files for one sample recording - AK_Pakad_Bag in this repository.
 This is ONLY for the user to be acquainted with the data structure.
 Either download the final master files from [Using Processed Master Files](#using-processed-master-files) or replicate the processing by following the steps in [Replicating the Processing of This Repository](#replicating-the-processing-of-this-repository)

 ## Dataset Details